Weather may bring some relief from raging Colorado wildfires

 For the first time in five days, no red-flag warning was issued around the area of the 87,284-acre (35,322-hectare) High Park fire as well.
 Some evacuation orders were lifted, and some residents were allowed to return to their homes.

-Near Boulder, the Flagstaff fire burned within 1.5 miles of the university city's southern edge.
+Near Boulder, the Flagstaff fire burned within 1.5 miles (2.4 km) of the university city's southern edge.

 The 230-acre (93-hectare) fire was 30 percent contained and "remains a threat to Boulder," said incident commander Rocky Opliger.

-North of Grand Junction, near the Utah border about 240 miles (386 miles) west of Denver, a lightning strike sparked a blaze that grew to an estimated 700 acres.
+North of Grand Junction, near the Utah border about 240 miles (386 miles) west of Denver, a lightning strike sparked a blaze that grew to an estimated 700 acres (283 hectares).
 Authorities said it was burning in sagebrush and pinyon juniper in an area populated largely by wild horses.

-Near Durango, in southwestern Colorado, firefighters were fighting a blaze 3.5 miles west of town.
+Near Durango, in southwestern Colorado, firefighters were fighting a blaze 3.5 miles (5.6 km) west of town.